 For zones with advanced networking, we recommend provisioning enough private IPs for your total number of customers, plus enough for the required CloudStack System VMs.
 Typically, about 10 additional IPs are required for the System VMs.
-For more information about System VMs, see Working with System Virtual Machines in the Administrator's Guide.
+For more information about System VMs, see the section on working with SystemVMs in the Administrator's Guide.